justinholtweb / craft-tidytags

 README

 Tidy Tags gives you a control panel section for auditing, cleaning, and merging tags across every site in your Craft install.
-It also watches tag fields while editors are working and warns them when a new tag looks like an existing one, so your taxonomy stays tidy.
+It compares tags against each other and against tag-like entry sections (Teams, Competitions, Topics — anything you've entrified or that should stay aligned), shows usages inline, and watches tag fields while editors are working so they're nudged toward existing taxonomy before they create yet another England tag.

-If you've entrified your tags with php craft entrify/tags, you can point Tidy Tags at the resulting channel sections and they'll show up on the dashboard and in the duplicate scanner alongside native tag groups.
-Entry-backed sources are intentionally read-only — see Tag-like entry sections below.
+If you've entrified your tags with php craft entrify/tags, you can point Tidy Tags at the resulting channel sections and they'll show up on the dashboard, in the duplicate scanner, and in the editor "did you mean?" warning alongside native tag groups.
+Entry-backed sources stay read-only for destructive actions but support relation swap — see Tag-like entry sections below.

 Requirements